brev/numenta-web/numenta.com/pages/blog/2013/02/19/not-your-fathers-neural-network.md

 ---
 author: Jeff Hawkins
-brief: I am often asked, "Is Numenta’s Cortical Learning Algorithm a neural network?"
+brief: I am often asked, "Is Numenta’s Hierarchical Temporal Memory a neural network?"
 The short answer to this question is "Yes," but the problem with this short
 date: 2013/02/19
 featured: false
 image: ../images/main.jpg